qualiticcommunity/qualiticcommunity.github.io/README.md

 ## Introduction

-We are committed to sharing artifacts, procedures and best practices to each other.
+We are committed to sharing artifacts, procedures, and best practices with each other.

 ## Maturity Model